Why do we have wars?

 “Much of the evil in the world is due to the fact that man in general is hopelessly unconscious”Carl Jung

 In broad terms, you can distinguish between two types of leaders: Ego Leaders and Inspired Leaders.
-To end wars, the leaders. themselves must change, and new leaders arise who are seen to be Inspired Leaders.
+To end wars, the leaders. yourself must change, and new leaders arise who are seen to be Inspired Leaders.

 “The only thing that leads to war is ego”

 Ego leaders are leaders who insidiously enact old-fashioned leadership styles based on their patriarchal ego.
 Every ego has various passengers that control your thoughts, feelings and behaviour.
 For instance, your inner pleaser, pusher or perfectionist.
 However, ego leaders frequently have a dominant inner patriarch who unconsciously takes the reins.
 They are steered by their inner patriarchand are usually unaware that this is happening.
 But if this ego passenger is too strongly represented it causes polarisation, division, conflict and war.
 But how?